IV. The MAC (Medium Access Control) Sublayer

 Priority is handled like 802.4 (which is fairer than 802.5's approach).

-There is an asynchronous mode which allows circuit-switched PCM or ISDN frames to be
+There is an asynchronous mode which allows circuit-switched PCM or ISDN

 transmitted.